Tensei-Data/tensei-agent/README.md

 ## Profiling

 To profile the agent several JVM options should be included.
-These can be specified directly on the command line if `activator` is used:
+These can be specified in the `SBT_OPTS` environment variable:

-    % activator -J-XX:+PrintGCApplicationStoppedTime run
+    % SBT_OPTS="-XX:+PrintGCApplicationStoppedTime" sbt run

 ### Benchmarks

-The sub module `benchmarks` includes benchmarks that can be started using the activator/sbt console.
+The sub module `benchmarks` includes benchmarks that can be started using the sbt console.

 #### JMH Benchmarks